By David H. Rothman

 In the U.S., the anti-IMLS efforts could be just the start.
 Even if Trump resigns or is forced to leave office, more menacing demagogues may put the library world at risk in the future.
 Diversifying the range of funding sources for libraries—especially sources far beyond the reach of Trumpists at any level of government—would help.
 Remember, endowments keep on giving regardless of who is in power at the national, state, or local level.

-Concern: A major library endowment wouLd disrupt the ratio between public and other funding sources
+Concern #3: A major library endowment would disrupt the ratio between public and other funding sources

 We envision the endowment working toward $20 billion within five years.
 Five percent of that would be a billion a year, although spending could exceed such a level if enough new donations were coming in.
 A billion would still be just a fraction of the approximately $12 billion that public libraries are spending yearly on operating costs, and remember, other kinds of libraries would also benefit.
 Here is a very tentative idea of how the billion might be spent.

 But what if the annual amount from the endowment vastly surpassed the billion?
 What a problem!
-Does this mean that librarians would not welcome more money for content, professional development and other purposes in ways that didn’t simply replicate existing revenue sources?
+Does this disruption of the funding ratio mean that librarians would not welcome more money for content, professional development, and other purposes in ways that didn’t simply replicate existing revenue sources?

 The antidote is already built in.
 Major donors would not contribute if they felt that the endowment would essentially just substitute its funds for tax money at all levels.
 Determinations in this regard would be made before grants were issued.
 Heavy emphasis would be on demonstration projects that helped pave the way for public funding, and an IRS-compliant spin-off of the endowment could help underwrite and expand existing advocacy efforts.